 The Transfluent Translator Agreement (hereinafter referred to as the “Agreement”) is applied to translation assignments and the business relationship between the Translator and the Customer.
 The Agreement supersedes any prior agreement between the Translator and the Customer.
-The term “Translation” refers to the translation of a message from the source language into the target language, in accordance with good translation practice.
+The term “Translation” refers to the translation of a message from the source language into the target language, in accordance with good translation practice, carried out by the Translator according to a task assignment received from Transfluent.
 Within the context of this document, the term “Translator” refers to a translator agreeing to perform translation work for Transfluent Ltd under these terms, and the term “Customer” refers Transfluent Ltd and its subsidiaries and affiliates, or to the contact person authorised to represent the said person or organisation.

 Within the timetable agreed, the Customer shall hand over all the documents necessary for the work that has been ordered, as well as auxiliary material, such as previous translations, lists of terms, publications, illustrations and other basic information in the customer's possession, to the extent necessary.
 Whenever needed, the Customer shall introduce the Translator to special methods or to the structure and function of technical devices described in the source text.
 The Customer is responsible for the basic information, instructions and stipulations pertaining to the order that the Customer gives to the Translator.
 The Customer is also responsible for the suitability of the Translation for its intended purpose.

 If the Customer wishes to make changes to the source text while the translation work is in progress, the Translator must be informed of the desired changes in writing and without delay.
 As soon as possible, the Translator, in turn, must inform the Customer as to how the desired changes will affect the Translator's deadline and the fee to be charged.
 The Customer is responsible for the costs incurred because of the changes.

 The Translator shall carry out the assignment with the necessary professional skill and in accordance with good translation practice.